versionone/VersionOne.SDK.Experimental/GETTINGSTARTED.md

 1. Query the admin user's details and get the results as JSON, XML, or YAML using the cURL command line tool
 2. Query the admin user's details and get the results as JSON, XML, or YAML using the JavaScript jQuery library
+3. Create a new Project scope using cURL
-2. Create a new Project scope using HTML 5 and jQuery
+4. Create a new Project scope using jQuery
-3. Add stories to the project using HTML 5 and jQuery
+5. Add stories to the project using HTML 5 and jQuery
-4. View existing stories from the project using HTML 5 and jQuery
+6. View existing stories from the project using HTML 5 and jQuery
-5. See examples of doing similar tasks with Python, C#, and Java
+7. See examples of doing similar tasks with Python, C#, and Java

 # The simplest thing that could possibly work